Kevin J. Gutzwiller, Ph.D.

 Waco, TX 76798-7388 USA

 The overarching goals of my research are to understand broad-scale human influences on natural systems and to provide a scientific basis for managing the influences in support of biodiversity, ecosystem services, and human societies.
 My general research interests include interdisciplinary assessment and management of impacts from land use, wildland recreation, road networks, energy and residential development, and climate change.
 Policy relevance and societal importance are key aspects of this work.
-The ecological settings for my research range from remote wildlands to managed landscapes.
-Various taxa and ecosystems, especially those that are facing significant conservation problems, are of interest to me.
+The ecological settings for these analyses range from remote wildlands to managed landscapes.
+I am interested in various taxa and ecosystems, especially those that are facing significant conservation problems.

 Some Current Research Emphases